-Mean annual temperature has increased by approximately 1°F since the first half of the 20th century.
-Under a higher emissions pathway, historically unprecedented warming is projected by the end of the 21st century, with associated increases in extreme heat events.
+Temperatures in Texas have risen almost 1.5˚F since the beginning of the 20th century.
+Historically unprecedented warming is projected during this century, with associated increases in extreme heat events.

 Although projected changes in annual precipitation are uncertain, increases in extreme precipitation events are projected.
 Higher temperatures will increase soil moisture loss during dry spells, increasing the intensity of naturally occurring droughts.

-The number of landfalling hurricanes in Texas is highly variable from year to year.
-As the climate warms, increases in hurricane rainfall rates, storm surge height due to sea level rise, and the intensity of the strongest hurricanes are projected.
+Future changes in the number of landfalling hurricanes in Texas are difficult to project.
+As the climate warms, hurricane rainfall rates, storm surge height due to sea level rise, and the intensity of the strongest hurricanes are all projected to increase.

-The Texas climate is characterized by hot summers and cool to mild winters.
-Three geographical features largely influence the state’s varied climate.
-The Rocky Mountains block intrusions of moist Pacific air from the west and tend to channel arctic air masses southward during the winter.
-The relatively flat central North American continent allows easy north and south movement of air masses.
-The Gulf of Mexico is the primary source of moisture, most readily available to the eastern part of the state.
-As a result of these factors, the state exhibits large east-west variations in precipitation and is subject to frequent occurrences of a variety of extreme events, including hurricanes, tornadoes, droughts, heat waves, cold waves, and intense precipitation.
-Increased demand for limited water supplies due to rapid population growth, especially in urban areas, may increase Texas’ vulnerability to naturally occurring droughts.
+The Texas climate is characterized by hot summers and mild to cool winters.
+Three geographical features largely influence the state’s varied climate: the Rocky Mountains block intrusions of moist Pacific air from the west and tend to channel arctic air masses southward during the winter; the relatively flat central North American continent allows easy north and south movement of air masses; and the Gulf of Mexico serves as the primary source of moisture, which is most readily available to the eastern part of the state.
+As a result of these factors, the state exhibits large east-west variations in precipitation and is subject to frequent and varied extreme events, including hurricanes, tornadoes, droughts, heat waves, cold waves, and extreme precipitation.
+Due to rapid population growth, especially in urban areas, increased demand for limited water supplies may increase Texas’s vulnerability to naturally occurring droughts.

 Texas is consistently ranked in the top 10 states affected by extreme events.
-In 2011, Texas was hit by eight of the nation’s billion dollar disasters.
+In 2020, the state was hit by eleven of the nation’s billion-dollar disasters.
 The three most impactful events were drought, extreme heat, and wildfires.
-The warmest and the driest summer in the historical record (Figure 6) helped fuel the worst wildfire season since statewide records began (approximately 1990), with nearly 4 million acres burned and $750 million in damages.
-Since the creation of the United States Drought Monitor Map in 2000, Texas has been completely drought-free for only approximately 8% of the time (2000–2014), and at least half of the state has been under drought conditions for approximately 42% of the time over the same period.
-Paleoclimatic records indicate that droughts of the severity of 2011 have occurred occasionally in the pat 1000 years (Figure 6).
-Higher temperatures in combination with drought conditions are likely to increase the severity, frequency, and extent of wildfires in the future posing significant harm to property, human health, and the livelihood of residents.
+The warmest and the driest summer in the historical record helped fuel the worst wildfire season since statewide records began (approximately 1990), with nearly 4 million acres burned and almost $750 million in damages.
+Since the creation of the United States Drought Monitor Map in 2000, Texas has been completely drought-free for approximately 8% of the time (2000–2014), and at least half of the state has been under drought conditions for approximately 42% of the same period.
+Paleoclimatic records indicate that droughts as severe as the one in 2011 have occurred occasionally in the past 1000 years (Figure 6).
+Higher temperatures and drought conditions are likely to increase the severity, frequency, and extent of wildfires in the future, threatening significant harm to property, human health, and the livelihood of residents.

-Under a higher emissions pathway, historically unprecedented warming is projected by the end of the 21st century (Figure 1).
-Even under a pathway of lower greenhouse gas emissions, average annual temperatures are projected to most likely exceed historical record levels by the middle of the 21st century.
-However, there is a large range of temperature increases under both pathways, and under the lower pathway, a few projections are only slightly warmer than historical records.
+Under both higher and lower emissions pathways, historically unprecedented warming is projected by the end of this century (Figure 1).
+However, a large range of temperature increases is projected under both pathways, and under the lower pathway, a few projections are only slightly warmer than historical records.
 Increases in the number of extremely hot days and decreases in the number of extremely cold days are projected to accompany the overall warming.
-By 2055, an estimated increase of 20–30 days over 95°F is projected under one pathway, with the greatest increase in southwestern Texas.
+By 2055, an estimated increase of 20–30 days with temperatures higher than 95°F is projected under one pathway, with the greatest increase in southwestern Texas.

-Future changes in annual average precipitation are uncertain (Figure 8), but an increase in intense rainfall is likely.
-Furthermore, even if average precipitation does not change, higher temperatures will increase the rate of soil moisture loss and thus naturally occurring droughts will likely be more intense.
+Future changes in annual average precipitation are generally projected to be small (Figure 8), but an increase in extreme precipitation is likely.
+Furthermore, even if average precipitation does not change, higher temperatures will increase the rate of soil moisture loss, likely leading to more intense naturally occurring droughts.
 Longer dry spells are also projected.

-Increased drought severity combined with increased human demand for surface water will cause changes in streamflow, with extended reductions of freshwater inflow to Texas bays and estuaries.
-Such reductions in streamflow will cause temporary or permanent changes to bay salinity and oxygen content, with potentially major impacts to bay and estuary ecosystems, such as negatively affecting organism growth, reproduction, and survival.
+Increased drought severity and increased human demand for surface water will cause changes in streamflow, with extended reductions of freshwater inflow to Texas bays and estuaries.
+These changes in streamflow will cause temporary or permanent changes to bay salinity and oxygen content, which will have potentially major impacts on bay and estuary ecosystems, such as negatively affecting organism growth, reproduction, and survival.